Projected Entangled Pair States for Lattice Gauge Theories with Dynamical Fermions: Methods

 where the summation is over all possible gauge field configurations (in the results presented here, we do not make use of gauge fixing). $F_{\mathcal{O}}\left(\mathcal{G}\right)$ can be expressed in terms of the covariance matrices of the state, and

 defines a valid probability distribution that can be used for Monte Carlo.
 The expressions for $F_{\mathcal{O}}\left(\mathcal{G}\right)$ for the electric and magnetic terms of the energy are given in~\cite{emonts_finding_2023}.
-The expressions for the interaction and mass terms are given in appendix~\ref{sec:observables} below.
+The expressions for the interaction and mass terms are given in Supplementary Information~\ref{sec:observables}:~\nameref{sec:observables}.

 To find the ground state, the relevant observables are the gradients of the energy --- in particular, the gradients with respect to the parameters that define a particular state, which are all contained in $\mathcal{T}(\site{x})$ in $A(\site{x})$.
-We start by initializing the state with random parameters (subject to the constraints of appendix~\ref{sec:ansatz-details}), evaluate the gradients with Monte Carlo, and then update the parameters using the BFGS optimization algorithm until convergence is reached.
+We start by initializing the state with random parameters (subject to the constraints of Supplementary Information~\ref{sec:ansatz-details}:~\nameref{sec:ansatz-details}), evaluate the gradients with Monte Carlo, and then update the parameters using the BFGS optimization algorithm until convergence is reached.

 It is also worth noting that in the Monte Carlo procedure, we must calculate observables for many gauge field configurations, but that this does not require calculating the covariance matrix from scratch.
 Instead local updates can be applied at intermediate steps in the calculation depending on which gauge fields were modified \cite{kelman_2024}.
 This further improves the computational efficiency of this approach.